Purdue-ECE264-002-Fall2024-stage/HW04-CountWords/README.md

 Test Inputs
 ===========

-The test inputs are [famous speeches](https://www.artofmanliness.com/articles/ooda-loop/).
+The test inputs are famous speeches